 If the answer to this question is yes: You will want to seek out a non-stick pan with multiple coats of non-stick material.
 PTFE is a very soft material and can be chipped away at with utensils over time when food product is moved into, from and around the pan.
 This can cause uneven heat distribution on the surface of the pan that causes food to burn and stick.
 More coats of PTFE ensure the life and functionality of your pan with heavy use.

-If the answer to this question is no: You can likely settle for a low-priced non-stick pan with fewer coatings.
-However, you can’t go wrong with a higher-tier pan as better construction leads to extended product life and it will save you money in the long run.
+If the answer to your question is no: You can likely settle for a low-priced non-stick pan with fewer coatings.
+However, you can't go wrong with a higher-priced pan as better construction leads to extended product life and will save you money in the long run.

-2) Do you cook often with high heat?
+- Do you often cook with high heat?

 In this case, the better option would be cast iron pans.
 When seasoned properly, cast iron pans can provide a suitable non-stick surface to work with.
 Stainless steel, copper or natural finish aluminum pans also provide great alternatives for cooking but are not known for their non-stick surfaces.